 found a sullen New York, where a sizable fraction of the population is

+ready to march, and many others have left town.
 What kind of a president would deliberately hold a convention in a city

 where so many people repudiate what he stands for?
 The only rational